LogoSpiral Analysis

 Key Metrics in Spiral Analysis

-• Tightness: Measures how closely the spiral turns are drawn to each other, indicating control over fine motor movements.
+• Tightness: Measures how closely the spiral loops are drawn to each other, normalized to 5 loops in a 10 x 10 cm drawing box.
+Normal is about 1.

-• Frequency Analysis: Examines the rhythmic components of the drawing, which can help identify specific types of tremors.
+• Frequency Analysis: Examines the rhythmic components and axes of tremor of the spiral drawing.
+It can help identify specific types of tremor.

 ⚠ Note: This tool is for educational purposes only.
 For medical concerns, always consult with a healthcare professional.